Generalization Bounds and Representation Learning for Estimation of Potential Outcomes and Causal Effects: Generalization bounds for estimating potential outcomes and CATE

 When overlap is not satisfied everywhere or the chosen weighting function $w$ is not perfectly balancing, the difference between the weighted factual risk $R_t^w(f_t)$ and the marginal risk $R(f_t)$ may be arbitrarily large, without further assumptions on the potential outcomes or the hypothesis class $\cH$.
 However, in many cases we have reason to make assumptions about the worst-case loss in generalization, as is typical in statistical learning theory.
 In this section, we give bounds on $R(f_t)$ under such assumptions.

 Let $\cL \subset \{\cX \rightarrow \mathbb{R}_{+}\}$ be a space of pointwise loss functions with respect to the covariates $X$ endowed with a norm $\|\cdot \|_\cL$.
 In this work, we assume that the expected conditional loss $\ell_{f_t}$ for each potential outcome belongs to such a family, i.e., that $\ell_{f_t} \in \cL$.
 A simple example of such a family is the set of loss functions with bounded maximum value, $\cL_M = \{\ell : \rightarrow \mathbb{R}_{+}\ ;\ \sup_{x\in \cX}\ell(x) \leq M\}$.
 This assumption is satisfied without loss of generality as long as the outcome $Y$ is bounded.
 However, it is not very informative and will lead to loose bounds in general.
 Instead, we may make assumptions about the functional properties of $\ell_{f_t}$.
 Such assumptions include that $\ell_{f_t}$ is $C$-Lipschitz or belongs to a reproducing-kernel Hilbert space (RKHS).
 We illustrate the former with an example in Figures~\ref{fig:pred_example}--\ref{fig:lipschitz_example}.
+Note that these assumptions are not testable without further assumptions such as smoothness.